SagarPatange/Quantum_Optimization/README.md

 This QUBO model provides a **strong foundation** for solving warehouse allocation problems and can be extended for larger, real-world supply chain applications.

+## Contents of `QUBO_model` Folder

+Contains the code to the model which is described above

 ## Contents of `data` Folder